 So why haven’t companies adopted and changed to this new reality yet?
 Why is still digital marketing used for top funnel objectives (e.g. brand awareness), while the rest of the funnel is handled manually by sales?

-To bridge this structural gap between marketing and sales, Vertic developed an ABM framework that allows marketing to take over a bigger part of the sales funnel.
+To bridge this structural gap between marketing and sales, Vertic developed an account-based marketing (ABM) framework that allows marketing to take over a bigger part of the sales funnel.
 When done properly, with a customer centric view, companies are seeing a 74% improvement in their customer relationships, and 36% higher customer retention rates.

 The ABM framework is designed to put marketing in the driving seat and provide customers with an automated yet individualized experience; four simple steps that put reinforcement and empowerment of the existing customer at center.

 You can’t talk to everyone at the same time, so where does the real opportunity lie for your business.
-Selecting your target accounts based on opportunity to cross sell/ upsell, while keeping in mind current revenue is key to get the most out of your ABM program.
+Selecting your target accounts based on opportunity to cross sell/ upsell, while keeping in mind current revenue is key to get the most out of your account-based marketing program.

 Back to marketing basics – know your audience.
 In order to do this right in an ABM context, you need to map their progression journey with your company; what have they purchased till date, and according to their business needs and goals, what would make sense for them to buy next, making sure it compliments and validates their first purchase as well.
 This assessment will inform your content strategy for the ABM program.